Tutorial: Azure Active Directory single sign-on (SSO) integration with PandaDoc

 - Select PandaDoc from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

 Configure and test Azure AD single sign-on for PandaDoc

 Configure and test Azure AD SSO with PandaDoc using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in PandaDoc.

 To configure and test Azure AD SSO with PandaDoc, complete the following building blocks:

 - Configure Azure AD SSO - to enable your users to use this feature.

-- Configure PandaDoc SSO to configure the SSO settings on application side.
+- Configure PandaDoc SSO - to configure the single sign-on settings on application side.

 - Create PandaDoc test user - to have a counterpart of B.Simon in PandaDoc that is linked to the Azure AD representation of user.